ViEm-ccy/EMOVIE/dataset_release.md

 ## License

-The dataset follows the [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/2.0/legalcode) LICENSE.
+Any user of the dataset must follow the [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/2.0/legalcode) LICENSE.

 ----